 Safety and Regulations with Maestro

 Maestro uses layered security controls such as Mastercard SecureCode (3D Secure) and Strong Customer Authentication (SCA), helping banks verify that the genuine cardholder is authorising the transaction.
 On the casino side, all UK-licensed operators must follow UK Gambling Commission rules, including anti-money laundering (AML) processes and Know Your Customer (KYC) verification before withdrawals are approved.
 You can read more about operator requirements and player protections at the UK Gambling Commission website.
-If you feel gambling is becoming difficult to manage, support is available via GamCare (National Gambling Helpline: 0808 8020 133).

 FAQ